La Forêt des mal-aimés: Track listing

 The order of the track list is notably different from the 2 X2 album as follows:

 Live album

 A live album called Pierre Lapointe en concert dans la forêt des mal-aimés avec l'Orchestre Métropolitain du Grand Montréal dirigé par Yannick Nézet-Séguin (in short known as En concert dans la forêt des mal-aimés) was released the following year in 2007.
 It was a live recording of a concert held on 5 August 2014 by Pierre Lapointe during the closing of the annual festival Les FrancoFolies de Montréal celebrating French language music.
 During the concert he was accompanied by the Orchestre Métropolitain du Grand Montréal and conductor Yannick Nézet-Séguin.

-His very popular concert was broadcast in full on Radio-Canada on 12 August 2007 and was edited by Audiogram.
+The concert was broadcast in full on Radio-Canada on 12 August 2007 and was edited by Audiogram.

 Charts

 This live 2007 release also made it to the Quebec Canadian charts, peaking at number 22.